fz-rit/TLS-SphereMap/README.md

             - 'nz': 'float32'
             - 'curvature': 'float32'
             - 'roughness': 'float32'
 3) Generate the unwrapped images.
-Adjust input paths in the jupyter notebook `Unwrap_TLS_to_2d_v1.5.ipynb` and then run the whole notebook.
+Adjust input paths in the jupyter notebook `Unwrap_TLS_to_2d_v1.7.ipynb` and then run the whole notebook.
-4) Manually label the 2D unwrapped images to get segmentation maps in RGB and in grayscale, e.g., `seg_map_manual_33_01.png` and `seg_map_manual_33_01.tif`.
+4) Manually label the 2D unwrapped images to get segmentation maps in RGB, e.g., `seg_map_33_01.png`.
-5) Attach the color and label of the segmentation map to the point cloud:
+5) Generate class ID based segmentaion map and then attach the class id and color to the point cloud:
-    - Make a copy of the `attach_color_to_points_inputs.json` file and then modify the paths
-    - run: `python attach_segmap_to_points.py`
+    - refer to the [`seg_map_tools_readme.md`](data_annotation/seg_map_tools/seg_map_tools_readme.md) for more details.
 6) Co-register multiple scans of point clouds:
-    - Use GlobalMatch to get the rigit transformation matrices.
+    - Use GlobalMatch to get the rigit transformation matrices (use original point clouds as inputs).
     - Load the point clouds and apply the transformation matrices.